Engineering - Mechanical Engineering

 Entry requirements

-The minimum entry requirement to the programme is a 2:2 undergraduate degree (Level 8 - QQI) (or equivalent) in Mechanical Engineering, or closely related field.
+The minimum entry requirement to the programme is a 2:2 undergraduate degree (Level 8 - National Qualifications Authority of Ireland) (or equivalent) in Mechanical Engineering, or closely related field).
 For international students, the entry equivalent will be accepted as determined by the Course Director in consultation with UL Graduate School Admissions.
+Applicants are expected to have a good understanding of the fields of engineering dynamics, solid and fluid mechanics, thermodynamics, and mechanics of materials.
 Where applicants are non-native English language speakers, certified achievement in TOEFL or IELTS Standard English Language Competency Test will be required.
-An interview may be part of the admission process.
+An interview (on Microsoft Teams) may be part of the admission process.

 Those with degrees from programmes not accredited by Engineers Ireland will be reviewed on an individual basis.